 Don’t Ignore Those Corners

 Try to maximize storage space wherever you can.
 Utilize those empty, awkward nooks and crannies and find new ways to make corners more functional.
 Add a corner desk for writing/working, mount a few corner shelves for extra storage or add a large palm plant for decor.

 Open floor plans are great.
 In fact, they’re my favorite layout for apartments.
 But sometimes it can feel like you’re living in a furniture showroom.
 Separating living spaces provides an opportunity to create different ‘rooms’.

 Some ways to create separation in an open floorplan:

-- Paint or wallpaper – Color-zoning is a really cool and effective way of separating spaces without using physical barriers.
-It creates visual separation seamlessly throughout the room without the use of physical barriers.
+- Use paint or wallpaper – Color-zoning is a fun and effective way to divide spaces in an open concept space.
+It creates visual separation without the use of physical barriers.